mosterho/Biotools-altsplicesites/Additional_modules/Find_regex_pattern_gridfs/README.md

 ##Examples
 The following calls to the *Main_program_regex_chromosome_find.py* python module:

-###Looking for transcription start codon "ATG" in chromosomes 1 and 2, but using -h flag
+###Looking for transcription start codon "ATG" in chromosomes 1 and 2, but adding -h flag for help
 python3 Main_program_regex_chromosome_find.py 9606 -c 1  -s 'ATG' -v -h
 usage: Search chromosome(s) in the GridFS system for a pattern.
 The arugments accepted include: a single taxon; multiple chromsome numbers (1 2 X Y); a search pattern; verbose output option